Buccleuch Langholm Moor Sale - Creating opportunities through community engagement

 Buccleuch have found the experience to be very positive and have valued the time spent developing relationships and mutual understanding with the community bodies.
 All parties were able to develop an appreciation of each other’s aspirations and drivers and have mapped a route that they hope will see the communities and Buccleuch achieve their respective aims.
 By involving the communities from the outset, the team at Buccleuch were able to establish a good foundation for ongoing negotiations.

 The experience highlighted several points of learning for Buccleuch.
 Although the response to the questionnaire was positive, moving forward, Buccleuch will consider additional communication routes to ensure a broader cross-section of the community is reached.

 Buccleuch’s land sale and associated negotiations are ongoing, with both community bodies involved receiving support from various organisations to investigate their options, refine their plans and receiving funding to undertake feasibility studies.

-Buccleuch is committed to establishing a proactive Community Engagement Plan and will work with SLC to put this in place across its business.
-SLC will also use lessons learned from this case to inform future guidance on community engagement in relation to land sales.
+Buccleuch is committed to establishing a proactive Community Engagement Plan and will work with the Commission to put this in place across its business.
+The Commission will also use lessons learned from this case to inform future guidance on community engagement in relation to land sales.

 Find Out More

 Community Engagement Advisor

 Buccleuch Scottish Land Commission